MiDe22: An Annotated Multi-Event Tweet Dataset for Misinformation Detection: Related Work

 \subsection{Misinformation Detection}

 Misinformation detection is a challenging task when the dynamics subject to misinformation spread are considered.
-The task is also studied as fake news detection \cite{Zhou:2020}, rumor detection \cite{Li:2019}, and fact/claim verification \cite{Bekoulis:2021}.
+The task is also studied as fake news detection \cite{Zhou:2020}, rumor detection \cite{Zubiaga:2018}, and fact/claim verification \cite{Bekoulis:2021, Guo:2022}.

 There are two important aspects of misinformation detection.
 First, the task mostly depends on supervised learning with a labeled dataset.
 Second, existing studies rely on different feature types for automated misinformation detection \cite{Wu:2016}.
 Text contents are represented in a vector or embedding space by natural language processing \cite{Oshikawa:2020} and the task is formulated as classification or regression mostly solved by deep learning models \cite{Rafiqul:2020b}.
 The features extracted from user profiles can be used to detect the spreaders \cite{Lee:2011}.
-Besides contents, there are efforts to extract features from the network structure such as network diffusion models \cite{Kwon:2014,Shu:2019a}.
-Lastly, external knowledge sources \cite{Shi:2016,Toraman:2022} and the social context among publishers, news, and users \cite{Shu:2019b} can be integrated to the learning phase.
+Besides contents, there are efforts to extract features from the network structure such as network diffusion models \cite{Kwon:2014,Shu:2019a} and graph neural networks \cite{Mehta:2022}.
+Lastly, external knowledge sources \cite{Shi:2016, Toraman:2022} and the social context among publishers, news, and users \cite{Shu:2019b} can be integrated to the learning phase.

-Rather than identifying the content with misinformation, there are efforts to detect the user accounts who would spread undesirable contents such as spamming and misinformation.
+Rather than identifying the content with misinformation, there are efforts to detect the user accounts that would spread undesirable content such as spamming and misinformation.
 Social honeypot \cite{Lee:2011} is a method to identify such users by attracting them to engage with a fake account, called honeypot.
-There are also bots that produce computer-generated content to promote misinformation \cite{Himelein:2021}.
+There are also bots producing computer-generated content to promote misinformation \cite{Himelein:2021}.